cds-snc/gcds-docs/src/en/components/button/code.md

 - Make the button's action obvious with a short, specific label in a call to action format, like "Start application" or "Save a copy".
 - Avoid re-using label text on the same page or using labels that sound a lot alike.
 A person browsing buttons with assistive technology will hear the label text repeated in rapid succession without cues to tell which button's for which action.

-### Add a skip-to-content button

-- A skip-to-content button lets a person skip a cluster of navigation links and jump to the main content.
-- To avoid covering up content, configure the button to push down content so it's not floating.
-- For desktop, place skip-to-content button at top left of the page so it doesn't interrupt the flow.

 {% include "partials/getcode.njk" %}

 <iframe